bootupAbdullah/portfolio_project_3_application_tracker/README.md

 - Standardized hover states and transitions
 - Improved accessibility through semantic form structure
 - Enhanced visual hierarchy with professional card-based layout

+## 📦 MVP Completion Summary
+As of June 24, 2025, the core MVP for the Application Tracker has been completed.
+Key accomplishments from this final push include:
+- ✅ Successful implementation of full CRUD operations (Create, Read, Delete)
+- ✅ Refined component structure and prop flow (especially `Read.jsx`)
+- ✅ Extracted `fetchData` for reusable, prop-driven state updates
+- ✅ Ensured consistent styling and UI feedback across Dashboard and Read components
+- ✅ Finalized scoped class naming for maintainable CSS
+- ✅ Added concise date labels and improved visual hierarchy for card displays
+- ✅ Clean frontend-backend integration with proper state synchronization

+This version represents a stable, fully functional job application tracking system with core CRUD workflow.
+Update functionality is planned for future iterations.